 Weasels found in the home garden are searching for a source of food.
-They prey on rats and other rodents, as well as birds, chickens, rabbits and insects.
-Weasel control is difficult because these animals are voracious, persistent and clever.
+They prey on rats and other rodents, as well as birds, chickens, rabbits, and insects.
+Weasel control is difficult because these animals are voracious, persistent, and clever.

 Weasel Control and Chickens

 If you have chickens, they will alert you to the arrival of a weasel with frantic clucking and activity, but by the time you hear the commotion, it is usually too late.
 Weasels go for both the chickens and the eggs, and they often kill more chickens than they can eat.
-To protect your poultry from a second attack -- which is sure to come if you don't do anything -- you need to build a weasel-proof fence, and if you don't have one, you should also build a coop in which the chickens can spend the night.
+To protect your poultry from a second attack — which is sure to come if you don't do anything — you need to build a weasel-proof fence, and if you don't have one, you should also build a coop in which the chickens can spend the night.

-Weasel-Proofing Your Fence and Coop
+Weasel-Proof Your Fence and Coop

 For a fence to be weasel-proof, it must be made of 1/4-inch hardware cloth.
-Don't use chicken wire -- its purpose is to keep chickens in, not to keep predators out, and it's too flimsy to deter a weasel.
-The fence should be at least 5 feet tall around the entire perimeter of the area you are trying to protect, and be dug into the ground 2 to 4 feet to deter burrowing.
+Don't use chicken wire — its purpose is to keep chickens in, not to keep predators out, and it's too flimsy to deter a weasel.
+The fence should be at least 5 feet tall around the entire perimeter of the area you are trying to protect and be dug into the ground 2 to 4 feet to deter burrowing.
 If the fence encloses only the area in front of the chicken coop, cover the windows of the coop with the same hardware cloth.

 Instead of resorting to trapping, it's better to discourage weasels from getting too close to your chickens or invading your garden.
-Keep feed in sealed containers and stored indoors and don't leave garbage laying around.
-If you have a bird feeder, stop feeding the birds for a week or two and clean up dropped feed on the ground.
-The weasel might move from your garden and search elsewhere for food.
-Clean up thick shrubs, wood piles and other areas of clutter where weasels like to hide.
+Keep feed in sealed containers, stored indoors, and don't leave garbage lying around.
+If you have a bird feeder, stop feeding the birds for a week or two and clean up dropped feed from the ground.
+The weasel is likely to move from your garden and search elsewhere for food.
+Clean up thick shrubs, wood piles, and other areas of clutter where weasels like to hide.